genapire/api/index.md

 **A:** Use [discord](https://discord.gg/rwJcE5Zwez)

-**Q: Why isn't artist "x" or album "y" for artist "z" available in genAPIre?**
+**Q: Why isn't artist "x" or album "y" for artist "z" available in genAPIre ?**

 **A:** This may change over time; you can help me add it if you want.

 **Q: Why REST API?
-I need access using technology "x".**
+I need access it using technology "x".**

 **A:** REST API works great for managing this kind of information, i.e., resources.
 We have artists, artists have albums, described by genres.
 For me, the biggest advantage was that I can provide different representations (JSON, XML) and host them on github.com, since it's a collection of directories and files that can be easily hosted statically.
 If your need can be met while maintaining these assumptions, then it's a yes.

+**Q: Will you create a plugin for jellyfin/beets/any ?**

+**A:** I have thought about it and have already started some work on a plugin for jellyfin, but for now C# defeated me :)
+I would gladly accept help in this area.
+The list of contributions can't stay empty! :)

 # Free, forever